andavi/alexa-health-blood-draw/README.md

 <h4>Single Test Mode</h4>

 The skill will ask for you for the name of the test, and after you tell it the test name, it'll reply with the relevant data and then ask if there's anything else you'd like to know about.
-If you would like to go back to the opening question (single test or multiple tests), then say yes.
+If you would like to go back to the opening question ("single test or multiple tests"), then say yes.
 If you'd like to quit out of the skill, then say no.

 <h4>Multiple Test Mode</h4>